tyler0830/medusa-mobile-react-native/README.md

 Here are the planned features and improvements:

-- 💳 Stripe integration for secure payments
+- [ ] 💳 Stripe integration for secure payments
-- 🌍 Region selector for multi-region support
+- [ ] 🌍 Region selector for multi-region support
-- 🎁 Gift card and coupon code support
+- [ ] 🔄 Related products suggestions
-- 🔄 Related products suggestions
+- [ ] 🔍 Product search functionality
-- 🔍 Product search functionality
+- [ ] 📦 cli-tool to generate a new project from this template
-- 📦 cli-tool to generate a new project from this template
+- [ ] 🎨 Advanced customization options
-- 🎨 Advanced customization options
+- [ ] 🔌 Plugins to extend the functionality of the app
-- 🔌 Plugins to extend the functionality of the app
+- [x] 🎁 Promo code support

 ## 🛡️ License